niiima/next-webpack/README.md

 In our `src/styles/base/_typography.scss` we are loading the fonts via the `@font-face` rule.
 [Google Webfonts Helper](https://google-webfonts-helper.herokuapp.com/fonts) is also a fantastic tool for self-hosting Google Fonts hassle-free.
 Read more about the `@font-face` rule on [CSS-tricks](https://css-tricks.com/snippets/css/using-font-face/).
 Additionally, read up on the [font-display](https://css-tricks.com/font-display-masses/) property as well.

 It's always best practice to preload your fonts.
-We'll acheive that using the [preload-webpack-plugin](https://github.com/GoogleChromeLabs/preload-webpack-plugin), and you'll need to put it right after the `HtmlWebpackPlugin` for it to work properly.
+We'll achieve that using the [preload-webpack-plugin](https://github.com/GoogleChromeLabs/preload-webpack-plugin), and you'll need to put it right after the `HtmlWebpackPlugin` for it to work properly.

 ```js
 /* webpack.common.js */